 Composting is a cyclical process – one in which food and nutrients go in and food and nutrients come out.
-It blows my mind.

 Compost is an organic material that can be added back into any soil to help plants grow.
 It’s terrific because it takes organic matter that we usually throw away (think food scraps and yard waste) and turns it into something beautiful and enriching to the earth!

 Making compost is actually an extremely important process.
-Food waste and yard waste currently make up something like 20-30% of everything we throw away.
+Food waste and yard waste currently make up something like 20% of everything we throw away.
 And it turns into a stinking, methane-producing mess if it goes to landfill.

 Compost is made up of a combination of two primary ingredients, plus moisture content:

-- Greens (Nitrogen-based materials like grass clippings, vegetable waste, fruit scraps, coffee grounds)
+- Greens (nitrogen-based materials like grass clippings, vegetable waste, fruit scraps, coffee grounds)

 While any amount of organic material will eventually decompose, most pros recommend you cultivate a 2:1 ratio between the two (slightly more browns than greens) and layer each type in alternation to help the breakdown process.
 This just makes it all go faster.